lnicastro/SatSkyMap/README.md

 An interactive [web tool](https://cats.oas.inaf.it/SatSkyweb/) is available at INAF OAS Bologna.

 ## Requirements
-Two Lines Element (TLE) files, possibly with up to date parameters.
+Two Lines Element (TLE) files, possibly with *up-to-date parameters*.
 See [here](https://celestrak.com/columns/v04n03/) for a description.

-Two files, `default.tle` and `hubble.tle`, are provided for testing purpose only.
+Two files, `default.tle` and `stations.txt`, are provided for testing purpose only.

 The shell script `tle_retrive.sh` is provided for automatic retrieval of TLE files from [CeleStrak](https://celestrak.com/).
 The two files `ALL_merged.lis` and `ALL_merged_nodeb.lis` list the retrieved files, including/excluding the debris objects, respectively.